Mavennet/did-stellar-resolver/README.md

 The library relies on the [did-resolver](https://github.com/decentralized-identity/did-resolver) library.

+Since soroban is currently not on mainnet, the resolver will only work on futurenet.

+TODO:

+1. Translate the stellar address into a verification method
+2. Switch based on networks
+3. Add did document resolution metadata
+4. include delegation information
+5. add tests

 ## DID Method

 To encode a DID for a Stellar account, the following format is used: